 There are a whole host of marketing automation tools that can help you step-up your email campaign game.
 Gone are the days of impersonal, bulk email campaigns.
 Mailshots can now be sent out to your target list of prospects en masse with a personal touch in each.
 You can tailor this outreach to businesses in a specific industry, to prospects in a specific job role, or in specific locations.
 Take this a step further and set up landing pages that contain the content the visitor is there to see.
-You’ve gotten them this far, don’t lose them now!
+You’ve got them this far, don’t lose them now!
 Landing page optimization will keep those visitors engaged.
 Personalizing their experience and making them feel noticed will increase the likelihood that they will convert.

 And don’t neglect any offline outreach that you are making.
-Industry events, word of mouth referrals, and printed collateral are all great examples of ways new business can be generated offline.
+Industry events, word of mouth referrals and printed collateral are all great examples of ways that new business can be generated offline.
 Meeting face-to-face or having something tangible to engage with can leave a lasting impression and increase brand loyalty.
 But whilst the initial interactions take place offline, don’t underestimate how many of these leads will go on to check out your website.

 2. Improve customer experience

-Increased traffic may boost your website conversion, but for most this isn’t (and shouldn’t be) the end goal.
+Increased traffic may boost your website conversion, but for most, this isn’t (and shouldn’t be) the end goal.
 What do you do with all these visitors now they’re on your site?
 Make sure their experience is a good one.

 Give your visitors the best first (second, third…) impression you can.
-Page design and content needs to be relevant, engaging and functional.
+Page design and content need to be relevant, engaging and functional.
 It only takes a quick Google search to swot up on industry statistics surrounding user engagement on websites.
 As an example, 38% of web users will disengage with a website if they don’t like its design.